Employment and skills

 Even so, major barriers to enter, or re-enter, work remain for single parents.
 Local childcare is often unaffordable and inflexible when compared with the demands of jobs.
 Similarly, the lack of flexible work makes it hard to combine work and parenting.
 From our work, we also know a lack of confidence can sometimes hold single parents back from entering work.

 Once in work, single parents face a significant risk of in-work poverty and can struggle to progress.
 They’re more likely than the average worker to enter and get stuck in low-paid work.
 Insecure work also means some cycle between low pay and no pay.

-- However, single parent employment drops when children are young and childcare costs are highest: in 2015, just 45 per cent of single parents with a child aged 0-2 and 48% of those with a child aged 3-4 were not in work, compared with 28% of those with a child aged between 5-10
+- However, single parent employment drops when children are young and childcare costs are highest: in 2017, 52% of single parents with a child aged 0-2 and 48% of those with a child aged 3-4 were not in work, compared with 28% of those with a child aged between 5-10

 Single parents need good quality, sustainable work.
 Gingerbread believes work should provide a decent standard of living, offer routes to progress and allow parents (and others) to balance work and home life.